Customer Focused Collaborative Design

 Copper: Easy to Melt, Hard to Weld

 Copper is a difficult metal to weld, especially to materials other than itself.
 Welding copper requires a very high amount of power applied quickly to a small area.
 If too much power is applied, or applied too slowly, or across too large an area, the heat travels through the entire part causing significant deformation, warping, and oxidation.
-Laser Beam Welding (LBW) can apply high power in milliseconds to a precise location, which makes it a viable copper welding solution.
+Laser beam welding (LBW) can apply high power in milliseconds to a precise location, which makes it a viable copper welding solution.
 However, molten copper forms an almost perfect mirror, which deflects significant amounts of light, and therefore power, away from the weld joint.
-This reflectivity is why at EB Industries our default process for welding copper is to us Electron Beam Welding (EBW).
+This reflectivity is why at EB Industries our default process for welding copper is to us electron beam welding (EBW).
 This process has the precision and power needed to successfully melt copper; more importantly the electron beam is unaffected by the reflectivity of molten copper.
 However, EBW requires that welding occurs in a vacuum chamber, which wasn’t feasible or cost effective for this application.
 The bus bar had to be laser welded.

 Nickel welds nicely with a laser as it isn’t very reflective.
 However, nickel has a much higher melting point than copper, so welding the two often results in a melted and deformed piece of copper drizzled over the piece of nickel.
 That or a cold joint that easily separates.

 The EB Industries solution to welding the copper to the nickel required a bit of engineering and experience.
 The laser was applied to the nickel side of the joint, as opposed to the copper side, providing sufficient power to melt the nickel but not so much as to overheat the copper.
 In essence, the copper acted like a heat sink, drawing heat from the weld, thus minimizing potential deformation.
-Not weld copper to nickel; rather weld nickel to copper.
+Not welding copper to nickel; rather welding nickel to copper.
 It was a slight difference that, in this project, made all the difference.

 Once it was apparent the weld could be accomplished, the customer and EB devised a schedule and methodology for completing the parts quickly – the customer had a very short development cycle and tight final product deadline, which meant rapid iteration of prototypes as the manufacturing process was solidified.
 In six months, our customer produced over 20,000 battery packs utilizing the over 40,000 bus bars we welded.
 To date there has not been a single battery pack failure in the field.
 By any measure this was an outstanding success.